Belongingness: Workplace

 The need to belong is especially evident in the workplace.
 Employees want to fit in at work as much as students want to fit in at school.
 They seek the approval and acceptance of leaders, bosses, and other employees.
 Charismatic leaders are especially known to show off organizational citizenship behaviors such as helping and compliance if they feel a sense of belongingness with their work group.
 Researchers found that charisma and belongingness increased cooperative behavior among employees.
 Charismatic leaders influence followers by bringing awareness to the collective unit and strengthening the feeling of belonging, and that enhances employees' compliance.
 Organizational citizenship behaviors are employee activities that benefit the collective group without the individual gaining any direct benefit.
 Helping is a huge component of organizational citizenship behaviors because helping involves voluntarily assisting others with problems that are work-related and preventing other issues from arising.
 Task performance is enhanced and supported when the acts of helping in a work environment are established and evident.
 Charismatic leaders set a striking example for the way to organization should behave by reinforcing certain rules and values for the organization.
 These self-confident leaders inspire their followers to exceed expectations for the collective group instead of their own self-interest.
 This in turn gives employees an identity with which to belong.
 Studies indicate that belongingness is a crucial factor in understanding DEI efficacy in the workplace.

 A sense of belongingness increases a person's willingness to assist others in the group by the group rules.
 Belongingness and group membership encourages social groups with motivation to comply, cooperate, and help.
 Cohesive work groups show more consideration, report positive relationships within the group and elicits more organizational citizenship behaviors.
 Also, an already cohesive and collective group makes people more inclined to comply with the rules of the workplace.
 Some people help each other in return for a future expected favor; however, most workings help because it is the “right” thing to do or because they like their leaders so much and wish to express this likeness.
 People are more receptive to a leader who provides a clear sense of direction and inspiration with the promise of a better future.
 Workers who feel more isolated in the workplace feel the need to belong even more than those who are not isolated because they are missing that collective feeling of unity.
 A workplace functions better as a collective whole.

-In the context of workplace diversity and inclusion, belonging refers to an individual's sense of being accepted and valued for their authentic self, rather than needing to conform or hide aspects of their identity.
-According to FAIRER Consulting, “Belonging refers to our individual sense of being accepted for who we are (not in spite of it)[...]and where people are valued for being their genuine or authentic selves.”